 - We have an Digital suite fully equipped with 30 desktop computers that each class across the school has access to during the week for their lessons.

-- We have two trolleys (each containing 32 brand new Acer Chrome Books) that we use within the classroom for a wide range of digital learning, including the use of G Suite and Google Classroom.
+- We have four trolleys (each containing 32 brand new Acer Chrome Books) that we use within the classroom for a wide range of digital learning, including the use of G Suite and Google Classroom.